Assessment and Grading in the Bridges Curriculum

 - Provide ongoing feedback to students about their learning

-- Promote deep learning, critical thinking, and habits of inquiry aligned with the Bridges Curriculum mission
+- Promote deep learning, critical thinking, retention of knowledge, and habits of inquiry aligned with the Bridges Curriculum mission

 - Determine that students have attained by graduation the knowledge, skills, and attitudes at a level of mastery necessary to provide high-quality care